Justin Trudeau has stated that one of the main reasons he wanted to legalize cannabis was to eliminate black market marijuana.

 YouTube, which is owned by Google, is also known to take a hard line on cannabis, flagging content and shutting down channels that intend to sell illegal items or show people engaging in illegal activity.

-And if you’re looking to post videos on YouTube, you can’t include links to your website if you’re selling your products online, and your videos can’t contain any imagery of your products.
+Also, if you’re looking to post videos on YouTube, you can’t include links to your website if you’re selling your products online, and your videos can’t contain any imagery of your products.

 This brings me to my next point.